10 Minute Block

 I completely love this 10 Minute Block.
 It’s so quick and easy.
 Unfortunately I don't know the origin of this block.
 A fellow quilter introduced me to it and I enjoy passing on the method.

-Step Two: Next take a long ruler and lay it on the block and make a diagonal cut from corner to corner to make 2 triangles.
+Step Three: Next take a long ruler and lay it on the block and make a diagonal cut from corner to corner to make 2 triangles.

 This block is so versatile and it makes some great projects like the following Christmas themed placemat and table runner seen below.

 I have also added this photo of a quilt using a layer cake.
 It made 21 blocks and 20 of these are used for the quilt, while the remaining block makes a great cushion.
 I have used 2 ½” wide strips for the sashing, and 2 ½” squares for the corner stones.
 The binding is the same colour as the corner stones.

 Hope you like the block and use it to make you own creation.